Fermanagh and South Tyrone (UK Parliament constituency): History

-For the history of the constituency prior to 1950, see Fermanagh and Tyrone.
+Fermanagh and South Tyrone was created in 1950 when the two-member Fermanagh and Tyrone was divided.

-Throughout the existence of Fermanagh and South Tyrone, there has been a rough balance between unionist and nationalist voters, though in recent years the nationalists have had a slight majority.
+Throughout its existence, there has been a rough balance between unionist and nationalist voters, though in recent years the nationalists have had a slight majority.
 Many elections have seen a candidate from one community triumph due to multiple candidates from the other community splitting the vote.
-Perhaps because of this balance between the communities, Fermanagh and South Tyrone has repeatedly had the highest turn-out (and the smallest winning margin) of any constituency in Northern Ireland.
+Perhaps because of this balance between the communities, Fermanagh and South Tyrone has on multiple occasions had the highest turnout and the smallest winning margin of any constituency in Northern Ireland.

 The seat was won by the Nationalist Party in 1950 and 1951, the closely contested 1951 election seeing a 93.4% turnout – a UK record for any election.

 In 1955 the constituency was won by Philip Clarke of Sinn Féin, but he was unseated on petition on the basis that his criminal conviction (for Irish Republican Army activity) made him ineligible.
 Instead, the seat was awarded to the Ulster Unionist Party (UUP) candidate.

-In 1970 the seat was won by Frank McManus, standing on the "Unity" ticket that sought to unite nationalist voters behind a single candidate.
+In 1970 the seat was won by Frank McManus, standing on the Unity ticket that sought to unite nationalist voters behind a single candidate.
 In the February 1974 general election, however, the Social Democratic and Labour Party (SDLP) contested the seat, dividing the nationalist vote and allowing Harry West of the UUP to win with the support of the Vanguard Progressive Unionist Party and the Democratic Unionist Party.

-In the October 1974 general election a nationalist pact was agreed and Frank Maguire won, standing as an Independent Republican.
+In the October 1974 general election, a nationalist pact was agreed and Frank Maguire won, standing as an Independent Republican.
 He retained his seat in the 1979 general election, when both the unionist and nationalist votes were split, the former by the intervention of Ernest Baird, leader of the short-lived United Ulster Unionist Party, and the latter by Austin Currie, who defied the official SDLP decision to not contest the seat.
 Maguire died in early 1981.